 - Sentry: vigilance, defense, and avoiding danger

-All of us have different levels of comfort within each system.
-For instance, Susan is not as comfortable with her Jester command system as her husband David.
+Everyone has different levels of comfort within each system.
+For instance, Susan is not as comfortable with her Jester command system as David.
 While David enjoys playing with their seven-year-old, Susan is more comfortable with her Sentry command system, which is focused on protecting her son from getting hurt.

 Each system is key in your ability to respond to threat, fall in love, or be playful.